Lumi-VRC/fchWatchlisterTool/README.md

 It requires a login in order to access VRChat's API to update peoples names if they try to change them.
 Your login information is stored in plaintext in %APPDATA% and is not shared, feel free to pop the source code into a GPT or read it yourself.

+If you scan with VirusTotal, it will flag from 1-2 providers due to the lack of a .dll certificate.
+I'm not paying for one, since this program is open source.

 The tool also allows you to view people who were recently in your instance in order to quickly add them to your watchlist.

 ---